 Luke is a PhD student in the experimental psychology program.
 Previously from Cleveland State University, his interests are on how people adapt/update their internal models under a variety of conditions.
 Specifically, he is interested in the interplay between implicit and explicit strategies in motor skill acquisition.

-In his free time, Luke enjoys working out at the gym, collecting meteorites and travelling the world.
+In his free time, Luke enjoys working out at the gym, collecting meteorites and traveling the world.